DanielGutmann/mltoolkit/mldp/README.md

 ### Intermediate format ###

-The MLDP suggests the format of data-chunks that travel along the pipeline to be specific objects.
-Essentially, they contain **dictionaries of lists or numpy arrays** of arbitrary dtypes and shapes, except the first dimension corresponding to the values chunk size.
-The main argument behind the decision is the code re-usability of steps that assume the format.
+A **Pipeline** object expects the format of flowing data-chunks to be of the **DataChunk** class.
+They corresponding objects essentially contain **dictionaries** mapping to lists or numpy arrays.
+The main argument behind the decision is the code re-usability of steps that assume the format of the dictionary values.
+Nevertheless, the format is not restricted, and one can use an arbitrary data type for the dictionary values.

-Data-chunks have **fnames** (dict keys) corresponding to data attributes (e.g. "text_ids", "texts", "labels").
-And **fvalues** (dict values) corresponding to data-unit values, for example the actual *text ids* or *text* strings.
+More specifically, data-chunks have **fnames** (dict keys) corresponding to data attributes (e.g. "text_id", "text", "label").
+And **fvalues** (dict values) corresponding to data-unit values, for example the actual *text ids*, or *text* strings.
-Nevertheless, the format is not restricted, and one can use an arbitrary data type for **fvalues**.

 An example data-chunk for machine translation is shown below.